Pararhabdodon

-Pararhabdodon (meaning "near fluted tooth" in reference to Rhabdodon) is a genus of tsintaosaurin hadrosaurid dinosaur from the Maastrichtian-aged (Late Cretaceous) Tremp Group (Note: The geologic unit has been variously divided as the Tremp Formation, composed of several units, or the Tremp Group, composed of several formations.
+Pararhabdodon (meaning "near fluted tooth" in reference to Rhabdodon) is a genus of lambeosaurine hadrosaurid dinosaur from the Maastrichtian-aged (Late Cretaceous) Tremp Group (Note: The geologic unit has been variously divided as the Tremp Formation, composed of several units, or the Tremp Group, composed of several formations.
 This article will use the Tremp Group terminology throughout for consistency.) of Spain.
 The first remains were discovered from the Sant Romà d'Abella fossil locality and assigned to the genus Rhabdodon, and later named as the distinct species Pararhabdodon isonensis in 1993.
 Known material includes assorted postcranial remains, mostly vertebrae, as well as from the skull.
 Specimens from other sites, including remains from France, a maxilla previously considered the distinct taxon Koutalisaurus kohlerorum, an additional maxilla from another locality, the material assigned to the genera Blasisaurus and Arenysaurus, and the extensive Basturs Poble bonebed have been considered at different times to belong to the species, but all of these assignments have more recently been questioned.
 It was one of the last non-avian dinosaurs known from the fossil record that went extinct during the Cretaceous-Paleogene extinction event.

 Initially, the material was thought to belong to a rhabdodontid dinosaur, or some other similar type of primitive iguanodontian.
 Later discoveries of additional material revealed its true nature as a hadrosaur.
 Its placement within the group remained controversial - in 1999 it was proposed it belonged to the subfamily Lambeosaurinae, making it the first known from the continent of Europe.
 Later studies questioned this, instead classifying it as a more primitive hadrosauroid.
 In 2009 evidence was put forward that it was indeed a lambeosaurine, and more specifically a close relative of Tsintaosaurus, a genus from China.
 This position has been repeatedly found since, and the group containing them was later named Tsintaosaurini.
 A different position, related to other European lambeosaurs in the group Arenysaurini, was proposed in 2020.